xuankimtran/docs-1/pages/katalon-studio/docs/web-selection-methods.md

 Working with XPath, you can:

-* Set the priority of XPath locators while with Attributes.
+* Set the priority of XPath locators.
 * Decide which object properties to be used for recognizing objects.
 * Override the global settings in a specific object.
 To do so, open an object view and configure a selection method used for this object particularly.